 When the Covid-19 Pandemic began, our community came together as did so many others via Zoom.
-Today will still offer a wholly virtual zazen practice each morning Monday to Friday and a hybrid in-person/virtual zazen practice on Saturday morning.
+Today we still offer a wholly virtual zazen practice each morning Monday to Friday and a hybrid in-person/virtual zazen practice on the weekend.

 A single bell 30 minutes later ends the meditation period and starts chanting of the O-kesa Gatha, the Robing Chant.
 This is followed by three prostrations, keyed to bell strikes.
 Next comes chanting of Identity of Relative and Absolute, followed by a brief dedication of merit.
 A final set of three prostrations, followed by the departure of the priest or head student, draws the service to a close--indicated by a final set of bells.

 After a brief pause to resettle comfortably, and retrieve whatever food and drink we've prepared for ourselves, one of the leaders will propose a topic to set off the discussion, which can continue until 9:15.

 Monday to Friday Morning Zazen

 We host a 30-minute zazen session every weekday morning (Monday-Friday).
 We ask you to settle in starting at 6:40, and not later than 6:45.
 The bonsho (large gong) begins at 6:40 a sequence calling us to settle.
 The final strike of the bonsho at 6:45 is echoed by three slow strikes of the large kesu bell, then three strikes on a smaller bell, indicating the formal start of zazen.